-I would prefer to call what I do, Physiology Based Medicine.
+I would prefer to call what I practice, Physiology Based Medicine®.
 But, for the time being, let me share what Functional medicine is.

 The primary difference between Chinese medicine and functional medicine is found in the diagnostic procedures.
 Chinese medicine practitioners rely on time tested methods of differential diagnosis based on the qualities of the pulse on the radial artery of the arm; the condition of the tongue including its shape, color, coating, and size, and specific questions that depending on the patient’s answers give insight as to which organ system may be out of harmony within the body.

-Functional medicine is systems biology oriented and seeks to identify deficiencies through lab work that may include conventional blood lab work , stool testing, saliva testing, organic acids testing, hair analysis to name a few.
+Functional medicine is “whole body” oriented, and seeks to identify deficiencies through lab work that may include conventional blood lab work , stool testing, saliva testing, organic acids testing, hair analysis to name a few.
 The clinician is guided to chose the most appropriate test depending on the condition being treated and the signs and symptoms the patient presents.